-For many people, working with animals is a chance to spend their days doing something they would be happy to do even without a salary.
+For many people, working with animals is a chance to spend their days doing something they would be happy to do, even without a salary.
 If you love animals, there is no greater reward than to dedicate your life to helping them, learning about them, and spending time with them.
-Fortunately, there are quite a few careers that allow you to do this while earning a good living.
+Fortunately, quite a few careers allow you to do this while earning a good living.
 Here are some of your best choices for jobs and careers involving animals along with the expected pay and the qualifications you need.

 Job Description: Provides assistance to a veterinarian.
 This may involve a wide variety of tasks including patient care, preparation of patients for surgery, administering medication, sterilising equipment, managing records, performing dental procedures, running blood tests, answering owners’ inquiries, assisting with emergency procedures to help injured animals and many other tasks.

 Salary: The average hourly rate for a veterinary nurse in Australia is between $25 and $32/hour, depending on which state you live in and the level of work you are expected to perform.

 Short of becoming a veterinarian, which requires a medical degree, a veterinary nurse is one of the most challenging and responsible jobs you can do, working with animals.
 You will have the satisfaction of helping to keep animals healthy and, in some cases, saving their lives.
 At the same time, you need the ability to multitask and act under pressure.
 When you are a qualified veterinary nurse, you have a range of job and career possibilities.
 These include working in private veterinary practice or in a specialist or referral centre, a zoo or wildlife park, or an animal welfare facility.